sharifAhmd/cuda-101/README.md

 - Going through Chapter-5 of PMPP book on Performance considerations.
 - Implemented parallel reduction based on learning.
 - Will continue with PMPP books and the examples.

+## Day-8
+- Done with Chapter-5 of PMPP book on Performance considerations.
+- Implemented prefix sum using shared memory based on learning.
+- Will continue with PMPP books and the examples.